Secodis/TSS-WEB/Controls/SSDLC_Secure-Operation.md

 - Use or assignment of critical security permissions
 - DoS (or other) attacks
 - Critical security findings from security scans (see above).

+## 9. System Maintenance

+1. **System Updates:** Systems MUST be kept up-to-date, especially in terms of security patches.

+2. **Decommissioning:** Unused applications or services MUST be decommissioned.

 ## 10. Vulnerability Remediation